abizek/kloc/README.md

 1. `cd` into the directory root and run `npm i`.
 2. Run `npm run dev` and voila!
 The app should be served on `http://localhost:5173`.

-> BTW, I use node v20
+> BTW, I used node v20